 Below please enjoy reading about some of the upcoming events as well as learning about the recurring annual events.
 Please check the Calendar of Events often for new and upcoming events.

-Pearl S. Buck 122nd Birthday Celebration
+Pearl S. Buck 123rd Birthday Celebration

-Pearl S. Buck International held its annual celebration and recognition of all Pearl S. Buck International volunteers on May 12, 2014.
+Pearl S. Buck International held its annual celebration and recognition of all Pearl S. Buck International volunteers on May 11, 2015.
 It was a fun filled day for all volunteers and staff.
-The theme for the event was "Caught in the Act".
-Staff dressed up as DEA (Doing Extraordinary Acts) Agents and as Pearl S. Buck International Inmates.
-As the volunteers began to arrive they were greeted by their fellow inmates and were directed to a lineup of games; including, walk the line, kazoo Breathalyzer, fingerprinting and a mug shot.
+The theme for the event was "Volunteers Make Us Smile".
+The Circus was in town!
+Staff dressed up as Clowns, the Ring Master and Circus Crew.
+Volunteers played arcade games, testing their skills at ring toss, bowling, fishing, toss the football through a hanging hula hoop, and the lucky winners won prizes.
+Several volunteers walked out with an armful of stuffed animal prizes!
+The volunteers also enjoyed dressing up in some silly accessories for a good ol’ fashioned photo booth.
 A delicious lunch was served while everyone enjoyed each other's company.
-After lunch we had a mock trial which highlighted all of our award winners.
+After lunch we were lucky to have hired one of the most famous and talented Flea Circuses.
+After the circus performance, the awards were handed out to our great volunteers.
 Many donors provided us with gifts that we were able to give our Volunteers of the Year in their particular categories.

 Please see our winners below: